-The scholarship is available to students undertaking the final year of an undergraduate course in any school of the Faculty of Science and Technology or the Faculty of Engineering.
+The scholarship is available to a student who is undertaking the final year of an undergraduate course in any school of the Faculty of Science and Technology or the Faculty of Engineering.
 Selection will be based on academic merit and the innovative nature of the proposed final year project.
 Applicants are required to submit an application and a 200 word outline of their proposed research topic.
 Applications close 7 March.